-- Buddhist beliefs

-- Buddhist practices

-- Christian beliefs

-- Christian practices
+- Buddhist beliefs (subject to change based on pupil voice) - Buddhist practices (subject to change based on pupil voice) - Christian beliefs - Christian practices

 This component is assessed by one examination lasting 1 hour 45 minutes and is worth 50% of the GCSE.
 There is no coursework.